MIND, PSYCHE, SPIRIT

 One could accuse therapeutic psychology's exaggeration of the personal interior, and aggrandizing of its importance, of being a systematic denial of the world out there, a kind of compensation for the true grandness its theory has refused to include and has defended against.
 In brief, if psychology is the study of the subject, and if the limits of this subject cannot be set, then psychology merges willy-nilly with ecology.
 This merger implies that alterations in the "external" world may be as therapeutic as alterations in my subjective feelings.
 The "bad place" I am "in" may refer not only to a depressed mood or anxious state of mind; it may refer to a sealed-up office tower where I work, a set-apart suburban subdivision where I sleep, or the jammed freeway on which I commute between the two.

-2008: residents flee a fast-moving wildfire in LA
+Californians flee a fast-moving wildfire in Los Angeles (2008)

 When some cancers are hypothesized to begin in people suffering recent loss, what loss?
 Is it only personal?
 Or does a personal loss open the gates to that less conscious but overwhelming loss--the slow disappearance of the natural world, a loss endemic to our entire civilization?
 In that case, the idea that depth psychology merges with ecology translates to mean that to understand the ills of the soul today we turn to the world, to its suffering.
 The most radical deconstruction of subjectivity, called "displacing the subject", today would be re-placing the subject back into the world, or re-placing the subject altogether with the world.